Full specifications

 The public site developed with SPIP presents the following features:

 - A flexible interface entirely customisable by the Webmaster without the need for any knowledge of PHP or MySQL; the SPIP interface is based on HTML which has been supplemented with a relatively simple control language.
-SPIP does not impose a rigid page layout (such as the “three columns” page so distinctive of phpNuke).
+SPIP does not impose a rigid page layout.

 The classic HTML interface isn’t the only navigation format that can be offered to your site’s visitors.
 The same information, i.e. the same content, can be presented in very different formats.
 For example, apart from the classic Web navigation you can provide: